sqlbunny/sqlbunny/README.md

 err := p4.Insert(db, "id", "name") // Insert the fourth pilot with a zero value ID
 // The id for this row was inserted as 0 in the database.
 // Note: We had to use the whitelist for this, otherwise
-// SQLBoiler would presume you wanted to auto-increment
+// sqlbunny would presume you wanted to auto-increment
 ```

 ### Update